NishantkSingh0/Resume-Builder/README.md

 ## ✅ Desktop View:

 * A clean header with a Night/Day mode toggle and navigation buttons.

-* The center displays **Resume Builder Web Application** with a sliding showcase of AI-generated resume templates.
+* The center displays Some resume generated sliding samples.
 * At the bottom, a Type.js animation highlights the app's key features.

 ## ✅ Mobile View:

 * A simplified header with essential navigation options.
 * The feature showcase is placed centrally for easy readability.
+* You can view Generated Temps by clicking button downside of type.js animation

-* At the bottom, a **"BRAVERS"** text links to the About Us section.
+* At the bottom, a **About Us** text links to the Developers introduction page.

 # 🛠️ Tech Stack